aldebjer/pysim/doc/building_on_windows.rst

 Testing
 -------
-After all cython and c++ modules are build, either with setuptools or with the visual studio ide, and placed in along the python modules you can use PyTest to test the entire pysim package.
+After all cython and c++ modules are built, either with setuptools or with the visual studio ide, and placed in along the python modules you can use PyTest to test the entire pysim package.